Inland Empire (film): Stream of consciousness

 Feeling stalked by the Phantom, Nikki/Sue arms herself with a screwdriver.
-Walking down Hollywood Boulevard she notices her doppelgänger and Doris and meets with the policeman above the nightclub.
-Outside, she is eventually stabbed by Doris with her own screwdriver.
-Nikki/Sue collapses at a bus stop next to two homeless women.
-One tells all kinds of strange stories about her friend Niko, while the other holds a lighter in front of Sue's face until she dies.
-Kingsley yells "Cut!" and the camera pans back to show this has merely been a film scene.
+She sees both herself and Doris on Hollywood Boulevard, and meets with the policeman above the nightclub.
+When she leaves, Doris stabs her with her own screwdriver.
+Nikki/Sue collapses at a bus stop next to three homeless people.
+A homeless woman tells all kinds of strange stories about her friend Niko and her pet monkey.
+Another holds a lighter in front of Sue's face until she dies.
+A crane shot reveals that Nikki is shooting her final scene of the film.

+Climax

-Kingsley informs Nikki that her scenes for the film are complete.
-In a daze, Nikki wanders off set and into a nearby cinema, where she sees not only On High in Blue Tomorrows but events that are occurring in real-time.
+In a daze, Nikki wanders off set and into a nearby movie theater, where she sees not only On High in Blue Tomorrows but events occurring in real-time.
 She follows a man upstairs and enters an apartment marked "Axxon N".
 Confronted by the Phantom, Nikki shoots him.
-The Phantom transforms into a grotesque figure before dying.
+The Phantom transforms into a grotesque figure with a face resembling Nikki's before dying.
 Nikki flees into Room 47, which houses the rabbits on television - though she fails to see them - and then meets the Lost Girl.
+The two women kiss and embrace, and Nikki fades away.
 The Lost Girl escapes from the hotel and into Smithy's house, where she happily embraces her husband and son.
 Nikki is back at her mansion.

-The film ends with a celebration involving the troupe of prostitutes, a one-legged woman mentioned earlier, Niko and her pet monkey and others.
-The women dance to Nina Simone's "Sinner Man", while a lumberjack saws a log to the beat.
+The film ends with a celebration involving the troupe of prostitutes, a one-legged woman mentioned earlier, Niko and her pet monkey, and others.
+The women dance to Nina Simone's "Sinnerman", while a lumberjack saws a log.